Disaster Alert Apps

 8. Hurricane Hound – Global

-Hurricane Hound provides tracking of current storms on a Google Maps background.
+The Hurricane Hound application provides tracking of current storms on a Google Maps background.
 It displays tracks and forecasts of active hurricanes or tropical storms, as well as highlighting areas of possible storm development.

 9. Storm Shield – USA